There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Students are able to (1) demonstrate an understanding of key geoscientific concepts related to exploration and production of petroleum resources; (2) develop practical skills in applied data analysis and interpretation related to petroleum systems; and (3) integrate geological and geophysical data sets to solve problems related to exploration and/or production.
+- Students are able to (1) demonstrate knowledge of key geoscientific concepts related to exploration and production of energy resources including carbon capture and hydrogen storage; (2) demonstrate practical skills in applied data analysis and interpretation related to petroleum systems; and (3) integrate geological and geophysical data sets to solve problems related to exploration and/or production, carbon capture and hydrogen storage, and risk assessment.

-- Indicative assessments in this unit are as follows: (1) exploration project (group work and report); (2) laboratory exercises (individual work and report); and (3) individual examination.
+- Indicative assessments in this unit are as follows: (1) exploration project (group work and report); (2) practical exercises (individual work and report); and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)